abishshr/data-vis-app/README.md

 ![paygapByJob2017](https://www.doc.gold.ac.uk/~jfort010/ip/case-studies/data-vis/figures/pay-gap-by-job.png)

-Complete the visualisation defined in `pay-gap-by-job-2017.js` to create a scatter plot representing the difference in pay for men and women across different jobs.
+Complete the visualization defined in `pay-gap-by-job-2017.js` to create a scatter plot representing the difference in pay for men and women across different jobs.